Connecting Bizagi processes to feed the Dataset

-When you have defined a Dataset for a specific purpose, you can easily configure a Bizagi process to send data to the Dataset upon completion of each of its cases.
+When you have defined a Dataset for a specific purpose, you can easily configure a Bizagi process to send data to the Dataset at any moment.

 This lets you have your processes seamlessly and continuously feed the Dataset day by day.

 For introductory information on Datasets, refer to Bizagi datasets.